- Basic information

 As one of the partners, the Spinal Unit of the University Hospital in Motol participates in the EU grant project Antibodies against Nogo-A for increasing plasticity, regeneration and recovery of function after acute spinal cord injury - NISCI.
 This is a multicenter, international, placebo-controlled study that aims to enhance CNS regeneration after acute spinal cord injury by intrathecal administration of an anti-Nogo-A monoclonal antibody.

-It took place at the University Hospital in Motol on November 29-30.11.
-2017 international training of investigating experts of all specializations that will participate in the study.
+In the FN in Motola, it took place on the 29th - 30th.
+11. 2017 international training of investigative experts of all specialties who will participate in the study.
 The inclusion of the first patients in the NISCI clinical trial is expected in the second half of 2018.

 Physiotherapy course for patients with spinal cord lesions